B1.4 Use equivalent fractions to simplify fractions, when appropriate, in various contexts.

 • felt pen

-• have access to relevant manipulatives for understanding the concept of fractions (for example, fraction strips, grid sheets, tokens)
+• relevant manipulatives for understanding the concept of fractions (for example, fraction strips, grid paper, counters, paper strips for folding)

-Write 2 scenarios per paper strip related to equivalent fractions.
+Write two scenarios per paper strip related to equivalent fractions.
 Each strip will have a situation with a simplified fraction (in lowest terms) and another with a fraction that can be simplified.

 Consider different scenarios in the examples (drawings, fractions in symbolic notation, written problems).
 Be sure to have examples where fractions are equivalent and others are not.
 Place a dozen strips of paper in an envelope.
 Reproduce to meet the needs of the class.